5.3.3 |

 subjective terms: that a notion is relational in no way forces

 us to adopt subjectivism with respect to that notion.
-Thus when

-relational nature of relevancy with its being 'relative' or
+relevancy with its being 'relative' or 'subjective' in the sense of not

-inconsistent tho in maintaining that a certain difference
+tho in maintaining that a

 The doxastic view on relevancy is, of course, inherently